Key Admissions Criteria

 - Two letters of recommendation (one personal and one professional)

 NYU Law- NYU Tandon MS Cybersecurity Risk and Strategy

 Applications will be reviewed on a rolling admissions basis.

 The total cost for the NYU Law-NYU Tandon MS in Cybersecurity Risk and Strategy is USD $85,500.

 - NYU offers financial aid, which will allow you to take advantage of any grants or federal and private loans.

-- There are several methods of payment, including: Electronic Check, Personal Check, Wire Transfer, Third Party Payment, Tuition Remission, and 529 plans.
+- There are several methods of payment, including: Electronic Check, Personal Check, Wire Transfer, Organizational Sponsorship, and 529 plans.